BitbossIO/keyring/README.md

 ```

 ### Reference the Transaction package
-Add a require reference at the top of your code
+Add a require reference at the top of your code.
 ```
 let Transaction = require('keyring/transaction');
 ```

 ### Instantiate a new Transaction object
-You can create a new transaction object by passing in the (string) hex representation of an existing blockchain transaction
+You can create a new transaction object by passing in the (string) hex representation of an existing blockchain transaction.
 ```
 let txin = new Transaction(hexData);
 ```